apostrophecms/docs/docs/reference/module-api/module-overview.md

   // ...
   tasks(self, options) {
     return {
-      // Since the module is named product, then you can run this CLI task by
+      // Since the module is named product, then you can run this command
-      // typing: `node app product:list` in the CLI.
+      // line task by typing: `node app product:list` in the CLI.
       list: {
         usage: 'List the titles of each product.', async task(argv) {